madelinecraft/Generating-Evidence-Based-Guidance-for-Analysts/README.md

 ## Application of Results:

-We wrote a report detailing our study and providing evidence-based guidance to analysts wishing to implement the statistical analysis of interest in the future.
+We wrote a report detailing our study and providing evidence-based guidance to analysts wishing to implement the statistical analysis of interest.

 ## Details of the Analysis: